History of Paris (1946–2000): Paris under de Gaulle (1958–1968)

 In May 1958, the government the Fourth Republic, hopelessly deadlocked by divisions over the War in Algeria and other issues, resigned.
 The President of the Republic, René Coty, invited Charles de Gaulle to form a new government and prepare a revised Constitution.
 Within three months, the new Constitution was drafted and put to a vote on September 28, 1958; it was approved by more than 80 percent of voters. and a new government was in place.
 The Fifth Republic was born on October 4, 1958.

 During the ten years that de Gaulle occupied the presidency, France and Paris experienced rapid economic growth, which was accompanied by the building of new office buildings and housing, and the rehabilitation of historic neighborhoods in the center of the city.
 De Gaulle's Minister of Culture, André Malraux, oversaw the reconstruction of the historic neighborhoods in the center, particularly Le Marais.
 In Le Marais and the other designated historic zones, the rehabilitation consisted of leaving the façade and walls intact, while rebuilding completely the interior of the building.
 The Malraux law also required that the façades of buildings be scrubbed clean of centuries of accumulated soot and dirt.
-The most visible improvement was the cleaning of the cathedral of Notre Dame, which in a few months turned from black to white.
+The most visible improvement was the cleaning of Notre-Dame de Paris, which in a few months turned from black to white.

 In other neighborhoods in the center of the city, the rehabilitation took a different form: residential buildings of the Haussmann era were transformed into offices.
 As the price of land doubled in the city center, middle class residents moved out to the suburbs.
 Dilapidated and crumbling residential buildings were torn down and replaced by office buildings.
 The population of the arrondissements in the city center markedly decreased.

 The neighborhood of the central market of Les Halles was also a target for renewal.
 The old market was too small and traffic around it too congested to serve the needs of the growing city.
 One of the historic pavilions was preserved and moved to a park outside the city, but the others were closed down and the site, after long debate, was eventually turned into a park and underground commercial space, the Forum des Halles.